To call for assistance during ANY Emergency:

 Work Related Accidents and Injuries

-If an injury or illness occurs on campus, go to the College Health Services in Fitzgibbons Center, room 146 for medical attention.
-An incident report will be completed while at College Health Services.
+If an injury or illness occurs on campus, go to Health Services for medical attention.
+An incident report will be completed while at Health Services.
 No claim for worker’s compensation may be processed without such an incident report which must, by law, be filed within 30 days of the incident.
-In the case of a medical emergency where an ambulance is called, report to College Health Services upon return to work.
+In the case of a medical emergency where an ambulance is called, report to Health Services upon return to work.

 Employee Return from Illness/Injury/Hospitalization/Surgery

 When returning from any protracted illness or injury, all employees must report first to Health Services to submit a physician’s clearance to resume job duties.
 In some cases, the college physician or health service director may wish to discuss or examine the condition.
 This process is necessary to protect both the college and the employee.
 In general, "light duty" is not allowed.

 During an emergency, if a theft or assault is in progress, please call 911.
 After the incident has occurred, please call (518) 629-7210 so that a public safety staff member can be dispatched to take a report.
 Please be certain to report details such as descriptions of property and of suspects: i.e.: clothing, height/weight, hair color, eye color, etc.

 Minor property damage car crashes and/or accidents can be reported directly to Public Safety by calling (518) 629-7210.
 Injury accidents and more serious property damage accidents can be initially reported to Public Safety.
 However, we will then contact the appropriate police agency to take the report and investigate further.

 Employee Rights and Responsibilities under State OSHA law